AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

 ```
 The usage of Autodict-QL is pretty easy.
 But let's describe it as:

-1. First of all, you need to have CodeQL installed on the system. we make this possible with `build-codeql.sh` bash script.
+1. First of all, you need to have CodeQL installed on the system.
+We make this possible with `build-codeql.sh` bash script.
 This script will install CodeQL completety and will set the required environment variables for your system.
 Do the following :
 ```shell
 # chmod +x codeql-build.sh